 Azure storage disaster recovery planning and failover

 We strive to ensure that Azure services are always available.
-However, unplanned service outages may occur.
+However, unplanned service outages might occasionally occur.
 Key components of a good disaster recovery plan include strategies for:

 Choose the right redundancy option

-With locally redundant storage (LRS), three copies of your storage account are automatically stored and replicated within a single datacenter.
-With zone-redundant storage (ZRS), a copy is stored and replicated in each of three separate availability zones within the same region.
+By comparison, zone-redundant storage (ZRS) retains a copy of a storage account and replicates it in each of three separate availability zones within the same region.
 For more information about availability zones, see Azure availability zones.

-RA-GRS and RA-GZRS redundancy configurations provide geo-redundant storage with the added benefit of read access to the secondary endpoint if there is an outage in the primary region.
-If an outage occurs in the primary endpoint, applications configured for read access to the secondary region and designed for high availability can continue to read from the secondary endpoint.
+Read-access geo-redundant storage (RA-GRS) and read-access geo-zone-redundant storage (RA-GZRS) also provide geo-redundant storage, but offer the added benefit of read access to the secondary endpoint.
+These options are ideal for applications designed for high availability business-critical applications.
+If the primary endpoint experiences an outage, applications configured for read access to the secondary region can continue to operate.
 Azure recommends RA-GZRS for maximum availability and durability of your storage accounts.

-For more information about redundancy in Azure Storage, see Azure Storage redundancy.
+For more information about redundancy for Azure Storage, see Azure Storage redundancy.

 Azure Storage accounts support two types of failover:

 1Azure-managed failover can't be initiated for individual storage accounts, subscriptions, or tenants.
-For more details see Azure-managed failover.
+For more information, see Azure-managed failover.

-2 Your disaster recovery plan should be based on customer-managed failover.
+2 Use customer-managed failover options to develop, test, and implement your disaster recovery plans.
 Do not rely on Azure-managed failover, which would only be used in extreme circumstances.

-Type Failover Scope Use case Expected data loss HNS supported
+Type Failover Scope Use case Expected data loss Hierarchical Namespace (HNS) supported

-Customer-managed Storage account The storage service endpoints for the primary region become unavailable, but the secondary region is available.
+Customer-managed (unplanned) failover Storage account The storage service endpoints for the primary region become unavailable, but the secondary region is available.

 You received an Azure Advisory in which Azure advises you to perform a failover operation of storage accounts potentially affected by an outage.

-Azure-managed Entire region or scale unit The primary region becomes completely unavailable due to a significant disaster, but the secondary region is available.
+Azure-managed Entire region The primary region becomes unavailable due to a significant disaster, but the secondary region is available.
 Yes Yes

-If the data endpoints for the storage services in your storage account become unavailable in the primary region, you can fail over to the secondary region.
-After the failover is complete, the secondary region becomes the new primary and users can proceed to access data in the new primary region.
+If the data endpoints for the storage services in your storage account become unavailable in the primary region, you can initiate an unplanned failover to the secondary region.
+After the failover is complete, the secondary region becomes the new primary and users can proceed to access data there.

-To fully understand the impact that customer-managed account failover would have on your users and applications, it is helpful to know what happens during every step of the failover and failback process.
-For details about how the process works, see How customer-managed storage account failover works.
+To understand the effect of this type of failover on your users and applications, it's helpful to know what happens during every step of the unplanned failover and failback process.
+For details about how the process works, see How customer-managed (unplanned) failover works.

 Azure-managed failover